Moving to Ecuador?

-All visas other than the 12-X tourist visa can only be applied for from outside of Ecuador.
-Even if you are in the country, you have to travel back and apply for the visa fit for your needs from your country of origin.
+Other than the 12-X tourist visa, all visas can only be applied for before arriving in Ecuador.
+Even if you are already in the country, you will have to travel back to your country of origin to apply for the relevant visa.

-The official category number for non-immigrant visas is 12, which makes their identification fairly easy.
-All of the visas listed below are intended for people who wish to stay longer than 90 days, and are tailored to different needs.
-Thus, they all come with their own specific sets of requirements.
-For in-depth information on those requirements, you can contact the Ecuadorian mission in your home country directly, visit their homepages, or see the highly informative website Ecuador Explorer.
+The official category number for non-immigrant visas is 12.
+All visas listed below are for people who wish to stay longer than 90 days, and each has their own set of application requirements.
+For in-depth information on those requirements, you can contact the Ecuadorian mission in your home country directly, visit their homepage, or take a look at the informative Ecuador Explorer website.

-The most commonly used and requested types of non-immigrant visas are:
+The most common types of non-immigrant visas are:

 - 12-V: study visa

 The most important and relevant visa for future expats is the 12-VI work visa.
 The Embassy of Ecuador in the Netherlands has all the important information on their website.

 The process of acquiring an immigrant visa for Ecuador is longer and more complicated.
 Immigrant visas are generally not tailored towards the “classic” expat, but rather retirees or investors.
 To check if this is the right visa for you, take a look at the Ministry of Tourism website.

 Registering Your Visa and General Administration